 Phahurat Little India

 Then keep walking to the end, over the Klong Ong Ang, and to Chakphet road, cross it and you are in Phahurat, named Little India.
-The market is full of Indian fabric, cotton, silk, tweed, but also leather sandals, bags, and Indian music.
+The market is full of Indian fabric, cotton, silk, tweed, but also leather sandals, bags, jewelry, and Indian music.
 A lot of stalls and shops in small alleys.
 Amateur of India food, have your lunch (I always do) and fresh up on the fourth floor of the quiet mall Emporium, air conditioning, not expensive and good food.
 If you wish you can pay a visit to the Guru Tawan Sikh Temple, the Second Largest outside of India, but women need to cover their hair with a provided orange scarf.

 Charoen Krung Mangkon Kamalawat temple

 Let’s go to Charoen Krung, a walk in this active and noisy road to the 150 years old Mahayana, Mangkon Kamalawat (the Dragon flower temple), the largest and most important Chinese temple in Bangkok.
 My favorite one in Chinatown.
 Built-in 1871 with the Chinese name Leng Noei Yi, King Rama V changed to the Dragon Lotus Temple.
 A lot of different shrines, it is said that if you pay homage to all of them it’s will bring you good luck.
 At the main entrance, four Buddhist guardians of the world wearing Chinese warrior costumes is believed offering oil will smooth the path into the afterlife.
 More simple, as you enter the temple, just buy some fake paper banknote and burn them as an offering.
 Many ceremonies take place there, mainly during the Chinese New Year period but also during the vegetarian festival.

 Shopping, Market, Restaurants and a Shrine